 Finding a good local church body to join is not always easy, especially in this day and age.
 The numerous church closures, the popularity of false doctrines, and the rising awareness of corrupt leadership can make the church search difficult.
 Don’t give up!
 Joining a church is not only important and necessary for you, but it’s important and necessary for everyone else at the church who will be impacted by your participation in the body.
 Find a solid church that honors God and is centered on his Word, and find a small group you can connect with, grow with, and serve with.

 As Christians, we’re called to live holy lives, set apart from the world (1 Peter 1:15).
 This can sometimes leave us feeling alone in our faith.
 However, we’re never truly alone.
 We have a God who cares for us and who loves to hear our burdens and deepest concerns.
 We have the Bible, a book that is both living and active (Hebrews 4:12) and is full of people who remained strong and courageous even when they did seem alone.
 And we have the Church, a body of brothers and sisters who will care for us and encourage us in our walk with Jesus.

 My friend, you are never truly alone.
 When you begin to feel lonely in your faith, I encourage you to pray to God, dive into Scripture, and engage in Church.
 And you will be surrounded with comfort, encouragement, and love.

 Tristany lives in sunny central Florida.
-She graduated in May 2021 with her master's degree in Biblical Exposition from Liberty University, and she works at a local Christian non-profit.
-She is an avid reader, amateur photographer, and self-proclaimed theology nerd, and she loves flowers, oldies music, and going to Disney World.
+She has a master's degree in biblical exposition from Liberty University, and she works as a database manager for a local Christian nonprofit.
+She is an avid reader, amateur photographer, and self-proclaimed theology nerd.
+She loves flowers, oldies music, and going to Disney World.
 Tristany has a passion for encouraging women to know and love the Word of God, and she writes about the Bible and theology regularly at tristanycorgan.com.